framework-one/framework-one.github.io/source/documentation/3.5/reference-manual.markdown

 ### public void function abortController()

 Attempts to immediately abort execution of the current controller by throwing an exception (which is caught by the framework).
-If your controller catches this exception, execution will continue until your controller returns.
-No further controller or service methods will be called.
+If your controller catches this exception, even by accident (such as `catch ( any e )`), execution will continue inside your controller until it returns.
+No further controller methods will be called.
 Execution will continue with the `setupView()` lifecycle method and views and layouts will then be rendered.

 ### public boolean function actionSpecifiesSubsystem( string action )